circleupx/circleupx.github.io/content/post/2022/use-static-ip-in-wsl/index.md

 Hope this post helped you get load balancing working for Kubernetes in WSL.

-It will be my last post for 2022, see you next year.
+This will be my last post for 2022, see you next year.